Purity and 2-Calabi-Yau categories: Applications

 of perverse sheaves. \end{conjecture} Note that here we are obliged to work within the category of perverse sheaves, not mixed Hodge modules, since $\Phi$ is not an analytic morphism, and so does not induce a direct image functor at the level of mixed Hodge modules.
 Note also that there is no known isomorphism of topological stacks between $\FM_{g,r}^{\Betti}$ and $\FM_{r,0}^{\Dol}(C)$, so this conjecture is saying something beyond the range of classical nonabelian Hodge theory.
 In particular, while we do not conjecture that there is a natural isomorphism (of underlying graded vector spaces)

-the above conjecture implies that there is a natural isomorphism after passing to the associated graded object of the perverse filtration with respect to the morphisms to the respective coarse moduli spaces (see \cite{PS19} for related work). \smallbreak By two applications of Theorem \ref{ICin}, Conjecture \ref{PWorder} is true when restricted to summands on the left and right hand side of \eqref{PerFil} that have full support on components of the coarse moduli spaces that intersect the stable locus of $\CM^{\Betti}_{g,r}$ and $\CM_{r,0}^{\Dol}(C)$ respectively.
+the above conjecture implies that there is a natural isomorphism after passing to the associated graded object of the perverse filtration with respect to the morphisms to the respective coarse moduli spaces.
+See \cite{PS19} for related work, and \cite[Thm.1.7]{DHSM22} for a recent proof of this conjecture that was completed as this paper was being revised.
+See also \cite{Henn23} for a proof that the isomorphism in \cite{DHSM22} respects the Hall algebras on both sides, as well as the analogous result for the de Rham moduli stack.